vedantnavadiya111/mosdac-insight-engine/README.md

-# ISRO SagarMegh AI
+# MOSDAC Insight Engine

+Built by **Vedant Navadiya**.

-A comprehensive AI-powered platform for accessing, analyzing, and downloading ISRO's meteorological and oceanographic satellite data.
-This project provides an intelligent interface to MOSDAC (Meteorological and Oceanographic Satellite Data Archival Centre) with advanced chatbot capabilities, dataset downloads, and browser extension integration.
+A comprehensive AI-powered platform for accessing, analyzing, and downloading meteorological and oceanographic satellite datasets from MOSDAC (Meteorological and Oceanographic Satellite Data Archival Centre).
+This project provides an intelligent interface with advanced chatbot capabilities, dataset downloads, and browser extension integration.

 ## 🚀 Features